kevin29a/angular-janus/projects/janus/README.md

 - **Room ID** You can specify any `roomId` that is available on the janus gateway.
 - **http and websocket connections** You can specify an http and/or websocket URL.
 The component will prefer the websocket URL and fallback to the http URL.
 - **PINs** You can specify a PIN for any room that requires it.
+- **Auto Resize** Videos are automatically enlarged to take up the maximum screen real estate upon changing the size or orientation of the screen.
+- **Multiple Aspect Ratios** Different source video aspect ratios are handled smoothly.
-- **Display Names** You can specify the display name for anyone joining a videoroom
+- **Display Names** You can specify the display name for anyone joining a videoroom.
 - **Publishers or Read Only Users** Users can be publishers, who will send a feed from their camera/microphone, or they can be read only users that don't transmit anything.
 - **Devices** Device IDs can be input and dynamically changed so that users can change which input or output devices to use.
-- **ICE Servers** In addition the the janus gateway, custom STUN/TURN servers can be specified .
+- **ICE Servers** In addition the the janus gateway, custom STUN/TURN servers can be specified.
-- **Mute Audio** Audio can be muted for publishers
+- **Mute Audio** Audio can be muted for publishers.

 ## What does this **not** implement?